gary918/langgraphjs-gen-ui-examples/README.md

 # LangGraph Generative UI Examples
+NOTE: This demo's been updated to use **Google Gemini 2.5 Flash** only from the [original repo](https://github.com/langchain-ai/langgraphjs-gen-ui-examples].

 This repository contains a series of agents intended to be used with the [Agent Chat UI](https://agentchat.vercel.app) ([repo](https://github.com/langchain-ai/agent-chat-ui)).